Intervention/docs/zodiac/v7/api/sign.md

 > public SignInterface::name(): string

-Return the english name of the current zodiac sign.
+Return the English name of the current zodiac sign.
 It's possible to cast the zodiac object to a string type to get the same result.
-If you want an localized name you can use the `localize()` method first.
+If you want a localized name, you can use the `localize()` method first.

 #### Example